-The experience of hearing one’s voice in a headset can be both perplexing and distracting, disrupting the intended clarity of communication or audio enjoyment.
+Hearing one’s voice in a headset can be perplexing and distracting, disrupting the intended clarity of communication or audio enjoyment.
 Fortunately, this common issue has identifiable causes and relatively simple solutions.
 So, you might be wondering: Why can I hear myself in my headset?

 In the dynamic landscape of digital communication, staying informed about troubleshooting techniques empowers users to make the most of their audio devices while minimizing disruptions.
 By taking a thoughtful and comprehensive approach to resolving echo issues, users can enjoy the benefits of their headsets without the interference of unwanted feedback.